ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 #### Match Analyzer

-When match analyzer is visible, it will display three curves in corresponding colour: input curve (thin, in Pre Colour), target curve (thin, in Side Colour) and difference curve (thick, in the third colour of Colour Map 2).
+When match analyzer is visible, it will display three curves: input curve (thin, in Pre Colour), target curve (thin, in Side Colour) and difference curve (thick, in the third colour of Colour Map 2).

 ### UI Setting Panel